ManiacUrgency42/writ1301.github.io/leonard.md

 ![Cool Sketch of Mercedes Car from Mercedes-AMG Petronas F1 Team](/assets/Cool-Mercedes-F1-Car-Sketch.jpg)

-> Sketch of the F1 Mercedes-AMG from official Mercedes-AMG social media page
+> Sketch of the F1 Mercedes-AMG from official Mercedes-AMG social media page (Mercedes-AMG Petronas Formula One Team, 2024).

 ---

 ## 1. What Is an F1 Powertrain?